meepingsnesroms/cyclone68000/README.md

 Motorola 68000 emulator written in ARM assembly

 This version has a few opcodes renamed to be compatible with clang.
-The output ftom ths version is not compatible with GCC!
+The output from this version is not compatible with GCC(at least old versions of it)!